-Wendy flew over to Barra to discover the origins of the classic Scottish comedy
+Discover the origins of the classic Scottish comedy Whisky Galore

 Landing on the beach runway on Barra has long been on my bucket list – and as our tiny 12-seater plane flew low over the Outer Hebrides’ dazzling white beaches and sparkling turquoise waters, I realised the experience was definitely going to live up to my ‘once-in-lifetime’ expectations!